-Lecture 1 Primate phylogeny: a focus on chimps How did past and present ape diversity evolve? СС Lecture 2 Phylogeny and genomics: the case for and against the third chimpa What does the genetic difference between us and chimps imply? anzee Lecture 3 Hominin evolution: the success of a bipedal ape Why, when and how did hominins evolve?
+Lecture 1 Primate phylogeny: a focus on chimps How did past and present ape diversity evolve? СС Lecture 2 Phylogeny and genomics: the case for and against the third chimpan What does the genetic difference between us and chimps imply?
+CC Lecture 3 Hominin evolution: the success of a bipedal ape Why, when and how did hominins evolve?
 RH Lecture 4 Hominin evolution in the Pleistocene Why, when and how did Homo sp. evolve?
-RH Lecture 5 Peopling of the World: divergence, dispersal and genetic drift How are the processes of gene flow and genetic drift inferred from genetic of CC lata?
-Lecture 6 Out of Africa: an overview of our migration history What were the big events in this story? СС Lecture 7 The global distribution of genetic diversity What do gene genealogies imply about our ancestry?
-RH Lecture 8 Genetic demography What are the implications of our racial variation?
-RH Lecture 9 Meeting the relatives What are the evolutionary relationships between anatomically modern hum and other Homo species (subspecies?) with whom they geographically and temporally co-existed?
-CC ans Lecture 10 Modern humans settling down As cultural norms affect mate choice, what is the impact on the distributions genetic diversity in human populations?
-CC s of
+RH Lecture 5 Peopling of the World: divergence, dispersal and genetic drift How are the processes of gene flow and genetic drift inferred from genetic dat CC a?
+Lecture 6 Out of Africa: an overview of our migration history What were the big events in this story? СС Lecture 7 Genetic demography Did Homo sapiens evolve out of a speciation bottleneck?
+RH Lecture 8 Looking backwards from the present Who were our genealogical ancestors?
+RH Lecture 9 Meeting the relatives What did happen when anatomically modern humans met other members of t genus Homo ?
+CC he: Lecture 10 Modern humans settling down сс

+As cultural norms affect mate choice, what is their impact on the distributions of genetic diversity?